CLOSED FOR THE SEASON • Information may be outdated. Add this

-Supported by a grant from The John Templeton Foundation and established by MOVIEGUIDE in 2005, the primary purpose of the prize is to further the influence of moral and and spiritual values within the film and television industries.
-Seeking to promote a spiritually uplifting, redemptive worldview, MOVIEGUIDE announces the 9th Annual Kairos Prize that will help inspire first-time and beginning screenwriters to produce compelling, entertaining, spiritually uplifting scripts that result in a greater increase in either man's love or understanding of God.
+Supported by Pure Flix Streaming and established by MOVIEGUIDE in 2005, the primary purpose of the prize is to further the influence of moral and and spiritual values within the film and television industries.
+Seeking to promote a spiritually uplifting, redemptive worldview, MOVIEGUIDE announces the 12th Annual Kairos Prize that will help inspire first-time and beginning screenwriters to produce compelling, entertaining, spiritually uplifting scripts that result in a greater increase in either man's love or understanding of God.

 Michael Trent (Festival Registrar)